donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/compute_torque.md

 $ echo "export DISPLAY=${HOSTNAME}${DISPLAY}; fsl" | qsub -q interactive -l 'procs=1,mem=128mb,walltime=00:10:00'
 ```

 The first command allows graphic interfaces on any remote host to be displayed on the access node.
-The second command submit a job to firstly set the execute host to forward graphic interfaces to the access node before launching the FSL executable.
+The second command submit a job to firstly set the compute node to forward graphic interfaces to the access node before launching the FSL executable.

 ## Checking job status